partho-dev/CI-CD/Backup-DR-DevOps-tools.md

     - For recreating the entire infrastructure, consider using infrastructure-as-code tools like CloudFormation or Terraform to ensure the EKS cluster and related resources can be redeployed automatically.

 - <img width="670" alt="Backup-Tools-EKS" src="https://github.com/user-attachments/assets/29685d9e-872d-4ea6-ae34-a019a7a96cec">

+## What happens if the EKS cluster fails, the Velero also impacted
+- Velero backups are stored outside the cluster, typically in an S3 bucket (or another cloud storage provider like GCP or Azure Blob Storage).
+This means that even if the cluster is lost, the backups are safe because they are stored in a separate location.

+- In case the cluster is lost, that can be restored by:
+    - Creating a new EKS cluster.
+    - Installing Velero on the new cluster.
+    - Restoring the backups from the S3 bucket to the new cluster using the Velero CLI.